 In 2016, Rawson and van der Wel then established an Editorial Board to oversee a second major revision of the Homosaurus.
 The board ultimately decided to transform the Homosaurus from a broader, standalone vocabulary (which included hundreds of non-LGBTQ terms, e.g., “advertising” and “literature”) to a narrower, LGBTQ-specific vocabulary that was intended to supplement existing thesauri (primarily the Library of Congress Subject Headings).
 This was a major conceptual shift and this revision resulted in version 2, which is the current version of the vocabulary.

 In May, 2019, version 2 of the Homosaurus was released as a linked data vocabulary and is still accessible at https://homosaurus.org/v2.

 In September 2021, version 3 of the Homosaurus changed identifiers to be more consistent along with adding some initial language support.
 This is the current version of the volabulary available today at: https://homosaurus.org/v3.
 The Editorial Board is now focused on publicizing the project and making ongoing edits to the vocabulary.

-The Editorial Board would like to thank the many users of the Homosaurus who have suggested terms and provided feedback over the years.
-In particular, we are grateful to Orla Egan, Alice Galvinhill, Ellen Greenblatt, Dee Michel, and Lydia Willoughby for their contributions.
+The Editorial Board would like to thank our fabulous collaborators: AVEN, the Black Lesbian Archives, COLAGE, InterACT, the Leather Archives & Museum, and the Sex Worker Project.
+We would also like to thank the many users of the Homosaurus who have suggested terms and provided feedback over the years.
+In particular, we are grateful to Orla Egan, Alice Galvinhill, Ellen Greenblatt, Juniper Johnson, Dee Michel, Cailin Roles, and Lydia Willoughby for their contributions.